cwrc/islandora-etl/README.md

 `sudo python3 setup.py install`

-## Running the export
+## Extract from Islandora Legacy

 * define a list of pid to export from the Islandora Legacy site and added to a file, one per line

-* execute the export script
+* execute the extraction script
   * `--id_list` : list of PIDs to export
   * `--server` : the Islandora Legacy server (Drupal 7)
   * `--export_dir` : directory to store the export package

 `python3 islandora7_export_2.py --id_list test_data/z --server https://example.com/ --export_dir /tmp/z/`

-## Running the XQuery transforms and metadata inquiry tools
+## Transformation and metadata inquiry tools

+This script compares the Islandora Legacy content with the new imported via Islandora Workbench content in the new Islandora site to verify/audit the export, transformation, and loading phase.
+The comparison is made between the Islandora Legacy MODS metadata and the Islandora JSON-LD output.

+Reference for the metadata conversion: [Islandora MIG](https://github.com/islandora-interest-groups/Islandora-Metadata-Interest-Group/wiki/MIG-MODS-to-RDF-Working-Documents) and [Islandora MIG (Metadata Interest Group) MODS-RDF Simplified Mapping](https://docs.google.com/spreadsheets/d/18u2qFJ014IIxlVpM3JXfDEFccwBZcoFsjbBGpvL0jJI/edit#gid=0)

+* setup and running transformation and metadata inquiry tools
   * install basex.org
   * create new database and import the `combined_metadata` directory contents produced by the export
   * run XQuery from the `xqery` directory to transform XML metadata into a CSV for use with Islandora Workbench

+## Loading to Islandora

+* Load via [Islandora Workbench](https://github.com/mjordan/islandora_workbench) using the CSV created during the the transformation section

-## Running the after Islandora Workbench import verification script
+### Auditing: running the after Islandora Workbench import verification script

-This script compares the Islandora Legacy content with the new imported via Islandora Workbench content in the new Islandora site to verify/audit the export, transformation, and loading phase.
-The comparison is made between the Islandora Legacy MODS metadata and the Islandora JSON-LD output.
+Attempts to compare Islandora Legacy XML to the JSON-LD output of Islandora (Drupal 8+) node using the mappings defined by the [Islandora MIG](https://github.com/islandora-interest-groups/Islandora-Metadata-Interest-Group/wiki/MIG-MODS-to-RDF-Working-Documents) and with the document: [Islandora MIG (Metadata Interest Group) MODS-RDF Simplified Mapping](https://docs.google.com/spreadsheets/d/18u2qFJ014IIxlVpM3JXfDEFccwBZcoFsjbBGpvL0jJI/edit#gid=0)

 `python3 islandora_audit.py --id_list test_data/z --islandora_legacy https://example.com/ --islandora https://example_9.com/ --comparison_config test_data/comparison_config.sample.json`

-ToDo:
+### ToDo

 * how to find mapping between UUID in Islandora Legacy and identifier in new Islandora
 * hot to handle mappings where the new Islandora JSON LD returns a taxonomy ID where Islandora Legacy uses textual terms